Ronmi/react-promise-visualizer/README.md

 By passing a `Promise` object to `show()` method, `Visualizer` will inject the component whichi indicates "a promise is running", and set the `span`'s opacity to `1`.

-After promise is resolved/rejected, the component is replaced by the noew one which represents new state.
+After promise is resolved/rejected, the component is replaced by the new one which represents new state, and container's opacity is setted to 0 after a short period.

 `show()` will return a new promise object.